CorrederaJorge/CorrederaJorge.github.io/_posts/2018-11-10-Google-Test-Tutorial.md

 Google test needs pthread to work properly.
 So add it clicking on your test library "Properties" -> "C/C++ Build " -> "Settings" -> "Cross G++ Linker" -> "Libraries" -> "Libraries (-l) " and add "pthread"

+<h2> Colorfull test </h2>

+In order to add colorfull test support go to "Help" -> "Install new software" -> "C/C++ Unit Test support".

+After that create a new Runner using "Run As" -> "Run Configurations" -> "C/C++ Unit Test".
+Choose "Google Tests Runner" for "Tests Runner" in the "C/C++ Testing" tab.
+Choose your testing project executable in the "Main" tab
+Run it, and the "C/C++ Unit" view shows up after (rebuild and) execution.

+<h2> Additional tools Valgrind</h2>

+Valgrind is a programming tool for memory debugging, memory leak detection, and profiling.
+It was originally designed to be a free memory debugging tool for Linux on x86, but has since evolved to become a generic framework for creating dynamic analysis tools such as checkers and profilers.

+You can install just using:

+{% highlight bash %}
+#include "gtest/gtest.h"
+sudo apt-get install valgrind
+{% endhighlight %}

+In order to use it type:

+{% highlight bash %}
+valgrind --leak-check=yes myprog
+}
+{% endhighlight %}

 <h2>References</h2>
 1. <a href="https://www.youtube.com/watch?v=y9sGAF1k63o" target="_blank">Google Test: Setup googletest in Eclipse</a>
 2. <a href="https://www.ibm.com/developerworks/aix/library/au-googletestingframework.html" target="_blank">Google Test: Setup googletest in Eclipse</a>
+3. <a href="http://valgrind.org/docs/manual/quick-start.html" target="_blank">Valgrind quick start</a>